oroinc/documentation/user/back-office/products/product-attributes/index.rst

    <iframe width="560" height="315" src="https://www.youtube.com/embed/Ja7-3G7ljTA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Creation of an attribute happens in two steps:
+The creation of an attribute happens in two steps:

-* In step 1, you specify the basic properties, such as the attribute name and type.
+* In step 1, specify basic properties, such as the attribute name and type.
 * In step 2, you specify more advanced properties, some of which may depend on the selected attribute type.

 Step 1: Select Attribute Type